deannapi/checkbook/README.md

 # checkbook
-Track your balance and spending before they draft.
+Track your balance and spending before transactions draft.